jontbell40/OU_HBBTV_screen_reading/README.md

+### Update 2021

+Originally I included here the code for my experimental part of my dissertation

+_An Accessibility Evaluation of Screen Readers On the Hybrid Broadcast Broadband Television System_

+The primary aim was to investigate how the WCAG specification could be used to assess similar technologies within a new product and environment.

+My conclusion was that using a process like Brajnik's Barrier assessment method mapped to the guidelines, simple use cases could be adjusted to the new environment then mapped back to the specification.

+The application I used for the experiment was not however without its difficulty.
+The browser ported to the product tested, had a few issues with regards to the web speech API, and to complete some of the testing by using a web socket connection to an external linux PC, which provided the actual speech.

+I had done my initial assessment using Firefox, which worked well, but not all browsers are born equal, and the problems I experienced are still present in the other browser used.

+I have also noticed a recent trend in the broadcast field is to use server provided speech for applications, such as HBBTV applications,

+I will update the code over the next few weeks to support HTML5, and add the final code included in my dissertation.
+I would like to investigate using firefox, or perhaps looking at the C.E.F project what can be achieved these days using the Web Speech API.
+MY ide would be to create a JS library anyone could include on a page to speak based on the existing aria tags.

+Notes on some of the tests:-

 The applications here were used to investigate HBBTV application accessbility.
 Note the timebased media test video is not present.
 This expects an MPEG Dash stream, and was removed because of its size.